callpraths/callpraths.github.io/_posts/2026-02-02-web-ui-thread-freeze.markdown

 I invite you to temporarily suspend disbelief and follow along as I look over the shoulders of a fellow engineer, [*Perry*], as he muddles through some soon-to-be-janky UI.
 Of course, saving a single line of text is unlikely to cause any performance issues.
-To make things more interesting, we make Perry's life harder at the outset: Chronotes becomes super popular (who wouldn't want one, eh?) and the amount of space taken by the notes grows to be too large.
+To make things more interesting, let's make Perry's life harder at the outset: Chronotes becomes super popular (who wouldn't want one, eh?) and the amount of space taken by the notes grows to be too large.
 Perry solves this problem by compressing the notes before saving them.
 Here's what the method that saves the notes looks like after he adds compression: